Other Methods of Bearing Weight

 Hand-scratched 16mm film, hand-processed super8 film, digitized footage, sound.

-Following the process of grieving, the necessity for the capacity of video as a medium to expand into the practice of mediumship has manifested as an ongoing investigation of methods of touching without the body, lifting without bearing, partnership free of the ridges and boundaries of physicality that the the light of full clarity and cohesion never strikes through.
-My visible presence as the performer places me within the sensations I associate with them as ritual, references the unwieldy reality of physical substance and weight as a barrier to desperately trying to reach beyond the limits of the tangible, attempts to create a void for those I have lost to fill up.
+Following the process of grieving, the necessity for the video medium to expand into the practice of mediumship manifests as attempts at methods of touching without the body, lifting without bearing, partnership free of the ridges and boundaries of physicality.
+My visible presence as the performer places me within the sensations I associate with those not present as ritual, references the unwieldy reality of physical substance and weight as a barrier to desperately trying to reach beyond the limits of the tangible, attempts to create a void for those I have lost to fill up.
 My experiences of love and devotion exist outside of the physical, and my work takes up the space in between that is not one.
 We collaborate on beauty as a location for constant prayer, on material as the jumping-off-point for disembodiment and a place to reference feeling.
 We meet each other as shades behind the screen.
 We envision performed metaphors for intimacy as a language for sustaining.
 We lose our selves and come back.

 Color film shot on a Bolex SBM by Ellery Bryan, Aidan Spann, Kieu-Anh Truong, Marie Pascual, Kirsty Hambrick and David Fathers.